-Prescription Drug Benefit Manager - Often referred to as a Pharmacy Benefits Manager (PBM), which is a third-party administrator of prescription drug program.
+Prescription Drug Benefit Manager - Often referred to as a Pharmacy Benefits Manager (PBM) which is a third-party administrator of prescription drug program.
 The PBM is primarily responsible for processing and paying prescription drug claims, but they also may be responsible for contracting with pharmacies and negotiating discounts and rebates with drug manufacturers.

-Primary Care Provider (PCP) - The doctor or other provider you see first for most health problems.
+Primary Care Provider (PCP) -The doctor or other provider you see first for most health problems.
 In many Medicare health plans, you must see your primary care provider before you see any other health care provider.

-Prior Authorization - Approval in advance to get services or certain drugs that may or may not be on our formulary.
-Some in-network medical services are covered only if your doctor or other network provider gets "prior authorization" from our plan.
+Prior Authorization - Approval in advance to get services or certain drugs.
 Covered services that need prior authorization are marked in the Medical Benefits Chart in Chapter 4.
 Covered drugs that need prior authorization are marked in the formulary.

-Prosthetics and Orthotics - Medical devices including, but not limited to, arm, back, and neck braces; artificial limbs; artificial eyes; and devices needed to replace an internal body part or function, including ostomy supplies and enteral and parenteral nutrition therapy.
+Prosthetics and Orthotics -Medical devices including, but not limited to, arm, back, and neck braces; artificial limbs; artificial eyes; and devices needed to replace an internal body part or function, including ostomy supplies and enteral and parenteral nutrition therapy.